redneckz-data-science-lab/ReproducibleResearch_PeerAssessment2/RepData_PeerAssessment2.md

 ![](RepData_PeerAssessment2_files/figure-html/unnamed-chunk-19-1.png)

-Thus *tornadoes* and *flooding* are the most awful events with respect to *population health*.
+Thus *tornadoes* is the most awful events with respect to *population health*.
 In the second place there is the *heat* category.
 And this is strange thing.
 I have no explanation for such case.

 ```r